-Identify Problem and Develop Improvement Plan Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Identification Clearly stated problem Problem stated is emerging Problem stated does not of a problem or area for improvement or area of improvement but not clear; includes multiple problems and does not focus on single improvement include area of improvement Identification of data or research gathered to confirm a problem or area for improvement Data and gathered research inform a need for improvement; evidence displayed in the presentation; includes a purpose and benefit Little data provided to inform a need for improvement is necessary; evidence is discussed but not displayed; evidence is vague to unclear; includes either purpose or benefit No data is provided; data provided does not support need for improvement; data or research is not presented; does not include purpose or benefit Identification of team goals Goals clearly stated and appropriate for problem defined; goal setting strategies clearly outlined using the SMART method Goals developed but beyond the scope of the defined problem; Little evidence of goal setting strategies, goals reflected some use of SMART method Goals not identified in presentation; no evidence of goal setting strategies used Identification of improvement plan Improvement plan refers to knowledge and skills acquired from JROTC curriculum such as decision-making, goal- setting, problem solving, team building Improvement plan presented with little reference to curricular areas within JROTC lessons; little evidence of decision- making, goal-setting, problem solving, team building Improvement plan is unclear; Improvement plan is not stated; no reference to JROTC curricular areas; no evidence of decision-making, goal-setting, problem solving, team building
+Identify Problem and Develop Improvement Plan Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Identification Clearly stated problem Problem stated is emerging Problem stated does not of a problem or or area of but not clear; includes include area of area for improvement. multiple problems and does improvement. improvement not focus on single improvement.
+Identification Data and gathered Little data provided to No data is provided; data of data or research inform a need inform a need for provided does not support research for improvement; improvement is necessary; need for improvement; gathered to evidence displayed in evidence is discussed but data or research is not confirm a the presentation; not displayed; evidence is presented; does not problem or includes a purpose and vague to unclear; includes include purpose or area for benefit. either purpose or benefit. benefit. improvement Identification of team goals Goals clearly stated and appropriate for problem defined; goal setting strategies clearly outlined using the SMART method.
+Goals developed but beyond the scope of the defined problem; Little evidence of goal setting strategies, goals reflected some use of SMART method.
+Goals not identified in presentation; no evidence of goal setting strategies used.
+Identification of improvement plan Improvement plan refers to knowledge and skills acquired from JROTC curriculum such as decision-making, goal- setting, problem solving, team building.
+Improvement plan presented with little reference to curricular areas within JROTC lessons; little evidence of decision- making, goal-setting, problem solving, team building.
+Improvement plan is unclear; Improvement plan is not stated; no reference to JROTC curricular areas; no evidence of decision-making, goal-setting, problem solving, team building.